andrewstepanets/andrewstepanets/README.md

 ### Hi there, My  name is Andrew.
 ## 🔭 I’m currently working on the site of the best music teacher from NJ.
+# And now I've just completed amazing training of React

 🏡 [website][website]